adilbekm/trump_tweets/README.md

 President Trump has sent 23,787 tweets since taking office in 2017.
 I downloaded all them from Twitter to analyze his tweeting patterns, and here is what I found in a few graphs.

 Donald Trump was a prolific tweeter even before he became President, sending thousands of tweets per year.
 When he was elected in 2016, there was an expectation that he might mold into the job and change some of his habits, including his tweeting habit.
-But that expectation turned out to be short-lived because not only President Trump continued to tweet on a daily basis, he has increased the number of tweets he has sent from one year to the next:
+But that expectation turned out to be short-lived because not only President Trump continued to tweet on a daily basis, he has increased the number of tweets he sent from one year to the next:

 ![Tweets by year][plt1]

-If you don't use Twitter very often, it's worth explaining that tweets can be of two types - own tweets or retweets.
-An own tweet is when you send something that is your own statement in 140 characters or less, and a retweet is when you take someone else's tweet and send that out, optionally including your comment in 140 characters.
+If you don't use Twitter very often, it's worth mentioning that tweets can be of two types - own tweets or retweets.
+An own tweet is when you type something in 140 characters or less and send it out, and a retweet is when you take someone else's tweet and send it out, optionally including your comment in 140 characters.
 So, here is a look at President Trump's tweets broken down by these two types:

 ![Tweets vs retweets][plt2]